Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: Properties of satellite progenitors

 In Figure~\ref{fig:time_mass} we show the distribution of BSPs infall mass against their corresponding $t_{\rm infall}$.
 The left and middle panels show the total and stellar mass, respectively.
 The symbols in both panels have been color coded according to the $\mu_{\rm r}^{\rm lim}$ at which the brightest stream was detected.
 The first thing to notice is that the population of BSPs shows a wide range of satellite masses.
 Values span $9.5 \lesssim \log_{10} (M_{\rm tot}/M_{\odot}) \lesssim 11.5$ in total mass and $7.5 \lesssim \log_{10} (M_{*}/M_{\odot}) \lesssim 10.5$ in stellar mass.
-This represents a variation of 2 and 3 dex in total and stellar mass, respectively.
+This represents a variation of two and three dex in total and stellar mass, respectively.
 In general we find brighter streams to be associated with more massive progenitors.
 However, a clear relation between the mass of the progenitor and its infall time can also be seen.
 In addition to producing the brighter streams, more massive BSPs typically have more recent infall time.
-Similar results were found by \citet[][hereafter J08]{2008ApJ...689..936J}, using dark matter-only cosmologically motivated simulations of the formation of MW stellar halos.
-However, contrary to J08, we are only focusing on the main properties of the BSPs and not on all satellites that have contributed streams at any $\mu_{\rm r}^{\rm lim}$.
-This restricts our sample to the high mass end of the J08 distribution, which considers satellites with stellar masses even smaller than $10^5$ M$_{\odot}$.
+Similar results were found by J08, using dark matter-only cosmologically motivated simulations of the formation of MW stellar halos.
+However, unlike J08 who studied all satellites that have contributed streams at any $\mu_{\rm r}^{\rm lim}$, we are only focusing here on the main properties of the BSPs.
+Therefore, our results could be potentially compared to those from the high mass end ($> 10^{7.5}$ M$_{\odot}$) of the satellite mass distribution analysed in J08, which contains satellites with stellar masses even smaller than $10^5$ M$_{\odot}$ (see their Fig. 4).
+Nevertheless, a direct comparison is not possible because we cannot distinguish the brightest stream of each model from all the streams shown in J08, neither the properties of its corresponding progenitor.